-Greenhouse Gas and Energy Transition Strategy
+Greenhouse Gas and Energy Transition

-In 2022, Keyera's management and Board continued to advance the integration of climate-related risks and opportunities into corporate strategy, risk management processes, and capital investment frameworks.
-These advancements support Keyera's approach to planning for the energy transition by seeking to lower both emissions and operating costs from Keyera's base operations, while pursuing strategic, lower-carbon commercial opportunities.
-Keyera intends to continue to reduce emissions from base operations by pursuing operational efficiencies, optimizing the utilization of its assets, investing in technology and exploring the use of carbon capture, utilization, and storage (CCUS) in its operations.
-With regards to pursuing energy transition opportunities, Keyera is exploring low-carbon services and new business models that leverage its existing asset base, core competencies, and strong customer relationships.
+Keyera's management and Board continues to advance the integration of climate-related risks and opportunities into corporate strategy, risk management processes, and capital investment frameworks.
+These advancements support Keyera's approach to planning for the energy transition by seeking to lower emissions and operating costs from Keyera's base operations, while also evaluating strategic, lower-carbon commercial opportunities.

+Keyera intends to continue to reduce emissions from base operations by pursuing operational efficiencies, optimizing the utilization of its assets, investing in technology, supporting renewable energy, and exploring the use of carbon capture, utilization, and storage (CCUS) in its operations.
+For example, in 2021, it completed a targeted optimization of its Gathering and Processing assets, which involved consolidating five existing facilities and redirecting their gas volumes to more efficient facilities.
+Some other operational efficiencies implemented in 2022 included the introduction of new software to identify leaks and reduce response time for repairs, as well as the replacement of select pieces of equipment with higher-efficiency technology.